Promising Practices in Community-based Mental Health Promotion

 The Canadian Mental Health Association (CMHA) Québec Division infographics aim to sensitize Quebecers to populations that have particular mental health challenges and realities.

-This initiative is financed by
+This initiative was financed by

 Public Health Agency of Canada